nilfm/pokemon-game/README.md

 ## Updating the game

 This game is being updated constantly, adding new Pokemon and fixing many, many bugs.
+To update:
-Just execute `git pull` and it will update to the newest version.
++ `git pull` will update the files to the newest version.
++ `make` will update the executable.

 ### TODO